NASA-PDS/roundup-action/README.md

 #### ☕️ Java Note

-If you install an JDK older than OpenJDK 1.8.0_252, you may need to also set the `JAVA_HOME` environment variable, as the default `/usr/lib/jvm/default-jvm` will point to the newest.
+If you install a JDK older than OpenJDK 1.8.0_252, you may need to also set the `JAVA_HOME` environment variable, as the default `/usr/lib/jvm/default-jvm` will point to the newest.

 ### 👮‍♂️ GitHub Admin Token